 A: L&F's directors and officers have interests in the Extension Amendment Proposal that may be different from, or in addition to, your interests as a shareholder.
 These interests include, among others, ownership, directly or indirectly through the Sponsor, of Class B Ordinary Shares and Private Placement Warrants.
-See the section entitled "Extraordinary General Meeting of L&F Shareholders - Interests of the Sponsor, L&F's Directors, Officers and Initial Shareholders" in this proxy statement.
+See the section entitled "Proposal No. 1 - The Extension Amendment Proposal - Interests of the Sponsor, L&F's Directors, Officers and Initial Shareholders" in this proxy statement.